afkaf/Pixel-Displacement-Demo/README.md

 ## Future Enhancements

 I may improve this project over time.
-Future enhancements may include more image options, additional controls for adjusting the depth effect, and performance optimizations for smoother animations.
+Future enhancements may include optimizations for touch devices, more image options, additional controls for adjusting the depth effect, and performance optimizations for smoother animations.

 ---